Mia and the White Lion

 Mia and the White Lion (Mia et le lion blanc) is a 2018 family adventure film directed by Gilles de Maistre.
 The film stars Daniah de Villiers, Mélanie Laurent, and Langley Kirkwood.
-The film was released in France on December 26, 2018 and in the United States on April 12, 2019.
+It was released in France on December 26, 2018 and in the United States on April 12, 2019.

-Synopsis
+Plot

-Ten year old Mia Owen has her life turned upside down when her family decides to leave London to manage a lion farm in Africa.
-When a beautiful white lion, Charlie, is born, Mia finds happiness once again and develops a special bond with the growing cub.
+Ten-year-old Mia Owen has her life turned upside down when her family decides to leave London to manage a lion farm in Africa.
+When a white lion, Charlie, is born, Mia finds happiness once again and develops a special bond with the growing cub.

 When Charlie grows too old to be kept in the house, Mia's father, John, decides to place the growing lion into an enclosure away from all human contact.
-When Mia's brother, Mick, is injured by Charlie, Mia's parents forbid her from interacting with Charlie - if she does, they will sell him for money.
-However, Mia defies her father's instructions not to interact with Charlie.
-In retaliation, her father opts to sell Charlie - Mia is shocked to discover that the farm she lives on is selling lions to be shot by trophy hunters to make money.
-She becomes determined to save Charlie from this cruel practice so drives across South Africa with him intending to release him into the Timbavati Game Reserve - a refugee for the iconic white lions.
+When Mia's brother, Mick, is injured by Charlie, Mia's parents forbid her from interacting with Charlie, warning her that, if she does, they will sell him for money.
+Mia defies her father's instructions, and, in retaliation, her father opts to sell Charlie, and Mia is shocked to discover that the farm she lives on is selling lions to be shot by trophy hunters to make money.
+Determined to save Charlie from this cruel practice, she drives across South Africa with him, intending to release him into the Timbavati Game Reserve, a refuge for the iconic white lions.

-However, a trophy hunter named Dirk who does business with John has his heart set on making Charlie his next trophy and sets out across the country to get him.
-Mia's family also go after them with the intention of stopping the government from having Mia imprisoned for harboring a dangerous predator.
+However, a trophy hunter named Dirk who does business with John is set on making Charlie his next trophy and sets out across the country to get him.
+Mia's family also pursue her with the intention of stopping the government from having Mia imprisoned for harboring a dangerous predator.

 Mia and Charlie arrive at the Timbavati Game Reserve, where Dirk and his companion ambush them.
 Charlie manages to attack Dirk and escape with Mia.
-Mia's family and the police spot Charlie and Mia entering the Game Reserve - the police attempt to shoot Charlie but cannot do so once he is safely in the reserve.
+When Mia's family and the police spot Charlie and Mia entering the game reserve, the police attempt to shoot Charlie but may no longer do so once he is safely inside.
 Sometime later, Mia and her family revisit the Timbavati Game Reserve and are delighted to see that Charlie has mated with a lioness and has a litter of cubs.